JackieTseng/paper-notes/docs/2/README.md

 * Density-based
 * Linear

 > Larger weights play a more important role than smaller weights.
 However, larger weights have smaller quantity.
-Thus for both Forgy initialization and density based initialization, very few centroids have large absolute value which could harm the performance. **Linear initialization** does not suffer from this problem.
+Thus for both Forgy initialization and density-based initialization, very few centroids have large absolute value which could harm the performance. **Linear initialization** does not suffer from this problem.
 The experiment section compares the accuracy of different initialization methods after clustering and fine-tuning, showing that linear initialization works best.

 #### Feed-forward and Back-propagation